-Herbal teas have traditionally been used to manage childhood fevers in cultures all over the world.
-They are gently medicinal, comforting, and often delicious.
-They’re also a good way to give honey (for children over 12 months) which can soothe sore throats and coughs and which has antiviral and antibacterial properties.
+Herbal teas have been used to manage childhood fevers in cultures all over the world.
+They are gentle, medicinal, comforting, and often delicious.
+They’re also a good way to give honey (for children over 12 months), which can soothe sore throats and coughs and has antiviral and antibacterial properties.

 Sometimes these are described as an alternative to fever reducers like acetaminophen or ibuprofen.
 Rather than think of them as alternatives, I like to think of them as the first line treatment.
 I keep acetaminophen or ibuprofen on hand if needed as a second line option.

 Elderflowers and elderberries are both traditional medicines used to treat upper respiratory tract infections.
 They promote sweating in order to cool the body down.
 Elderberries are most often given as a syrup.
 Elderflowers are often combined with yarrow and mint to make a fever reducing tea.
 A strong elderflower infusion can be added to a warm (not hot) bath to help bring down a fever.

 Yarrow is another herbal remedy that is often used to treat colds, flus, and fevers.
 It cools the body and promotes sweating.
 It can be used as a tea, tincture, glycerite, or added to a bath.
 Yarrow is nice to use when there is poor circulation or loss of appetite.

 Caution: Yarrow is not to be used in pregnancy.
 Avoid if you have a asteraceae allergy.